beyarkay/provenance-rs/whitepaper.md

 bytes as metadata, the provenance signature line requires the following information (with fields separated by single space `0x20` bytes:

-1. The bytes `7e 7e f0 9f 94 8f` indicate the start-of-provenance 🔏.
+1. The bytes `7e 7e f0 9f 94 8f` indicate the start-of-provenance.
 2. A single space character `0x20`.
 3. The [semantic version](https://semver.org/) of the provenance protocol, for example `0.1.0`.